-The Education Centre, where the Cambridge Healing Group used to meet, is found by walking straight forward from the entrance car park, passing the "pay here" booth on the left and notice board on the right.
-When the track splits, keep right, to enter a gateway and pass along an avenue of trees, passing the duck pond on the left.
+The Education Centre lies straight forward from the car park.
+When the track splits, keep right and pass along an avenue of trees, passing the pond on the left.
 Then turn left and pass over the bridge spanning the ancient defensive ditch.
 The Education Centre is the next path on the right (see photo).
 The Centre is a renovated 18th century stable block - once home to Godolphin, one of the 4 original Arabian horses imported into the UK from which modern Arabians were bred.

 Wandlebury Country Park is owned & managed by "Cambridge Past, Present & Future" [CPPF]